-Machine-learning analysis algorithms
+Machine learning analysis algorithms

 FlowSOM is a clustering algorithm that speeds time to analysis and quality of clustering with Self-Organizing Maps (SOMs), that can reveal how all markers are behaving on all cells, and can detect subsets that might otherwise be missed.
-It therefore helps define cells clusters with the same phenotype, and can be applied to better define which markers are expressed by the cells inside our gate.
+It therefore helps define cell clusters with the same phenotype, and can be applied to better define which markers are expressed by the cells inside our gate.
 You can read more about FlowSOM on Introduction to FlowSOM in Cytobank.

 CITRUS is a data analysis tool that combines two important steps: a clustering and a statistical inference analysis.
 It then generates different models to identify differences among sample groups in a correlative or predictive way.
 Check out the article on Overview of CITRUS to understand more about CITRUS.

 Automatic gating is a supervised leaning tool that consists of two actions: Train new model and Run inference using model.
 It trains a model on your manually gated data as training data and then appliesthe trained model to predict the populations or subsets in new FCS file data.You can learn more about Automatic gating on Introduction of the automatic gating algorithm.